lirbank/preview-branches-with-cloudflare/README.md

 # Preview branches with Cloudflare

+> **Beta:** This is a new and novel approach that has not been fully battle-tested in production.

 This example gives every Cloudflare Workers preview deployment its own isolated [Neon](https://neon.tech/?ref=github) database branch, fronted by a dedicated [Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) config — created and wired up automatically on every push.

 A single deploy script (`scripts/deploy.ts`) is run by [Cloudflare Workers Builds](https://developers.cloudflare.com/workers/ci-cd/builds/) and drives the whole flow: it creates (or reuses) the Neon branch, provisions Hyperdrive, injects the connection strings, and deploys the Worker — for both production and previews.